ninanoo/PoR/README.md

 In the authentication block chain, the authentication for a ledger is registered.
 With the use of a dual chain, the registered candidate can generate a real authentication after a very long time and there is also competition at that time.

-Relevancy is used for competition to be registered as a candidate to generate an authentication.
+Relevance is used for competition to be registered as a candidate to generate an authentication.
-Reverse relevancy is used for competition to create real authentication.
+Reverse relevance is used for competition to create real authentication.
-Both competing situations are competition for time based on relevancy and they are all for personal benefit.
+Both competing situations are competition for time based on relevance and they are all for personal benefit.
 This prevents problems such as 'nothing at stake'.

 It is not the computational complexity that simply solves the hash, but there are numerical parts related to the operation of the algorithm such as many candidate blocks or very large threshold value, and they are all designed based on computational complexity theory.
 As a result, all attacks on the algorithm are probabilistically impossible.

-Due to the use of the dual chain with attributes such as relevancy, reverse relevancy, and the threshold value for generating authentication block, the authentication for the ledger operates deterministically.
+Due to the use of the dual chain with attributes such as relevance, reverse relevance, and the threshold value for generating authentication block, the authentication for the ledger operates deterministically.
 Attacks such as double spending or finney attack do not occur because authentication to the ledger is deterministic.

 Due to the use of proprietary information, it is more resistant than bitcoin against 51% attack and localization problems.